-To exclude potential structural effects of the mutations on A3G translation, we analyzed the secondary structure of wt and mutant A3G mRNAs by SHAPE (see Material and methods).
-This analysis was performed on in vitro transcribed RNA corresponding to the first 1,000 nucleotides of A3G mRNA.
+To exclude potential structural effects of the mutations on A3G translation, we analyzed the secondary structure of wt and mutant A3G mRNAs by SHAPE (see Materials and Methods).
+This analysis was performed on in vitro transcribed RNA corresponding to the first 1000 nucleotides of A3G mRNA.
 Here, we focused on the 5'-UTR (nucleotides 1-300) as it contains all mutations described in this study.
-First of all, we confirmed that the 5'-UTR of wt A3G mRNA folds into independent domains that are mostly similar to our previously published secondary structure (40), with three main stem-loop structures (SL1, SL2 and SL3) and the uORF encompassing SL2 and SL3 (Figure S5 and Table S3 for the reactivity values).
-Differences between wt structures are mainly due to the size of RNA that was used in both studies (1,000 nucleotides versus 300 in (40)).
-Of note, domain 4 (SL4), which contains the mAUG, was not previously predicted as it was not included in our RNA (40), and these four SLs are connected through a stem involving long-distance interactions between regions 98-122 and 381-405 (Figure S5).
+First of all, we confirmed that the 5'-UTR of wt A3G mRNA folds into independent domains that are mostly similar to our previously published secondary structure [40], with three main stem-loop structures (SL1, SL2 and SL3) and the uORF encompassing SL2 and SL3 (Figure S5 and Table S3 for the reactivity values).
+Differences between wt structures are mainly due to the size of the RNA that was used in both studies (1000 nucleotides versus 300 in [40]).
+Of note, domain 4 (SL4), which contains the mAUG, was not previously predicted as it was not included in our RNA [40], and these four SLs are connected through a stem involving long-distance interactions between regions 98-122 and 381-405 (Figure S5).
 Interestingly, most of tested A3G mRNA mutants contain the four mentioned domains (Figures S5 and S6).
-The only exceptions are the two mutants containing a large deletion (A3G $\Delta uORF$ and A3G $\Delta 249-289$ ), which despite a conservation of SL1, SL2, and the interdomain stem, showed structural perturbation of domain 3 and/or 4 (figure S6).
+The only exceptions are the two mutants containing a large deletion (A3G ΔuORF and A3G Δ249-289), which despite a conservation of SL1, SL2, and the interdomain stem, showed structural perturbation of domain 3 and/or 4 (Figure S6).
 Taken together, these results suggest that the 5'-UTR of A3G mRNA folds into independent domains and that mutations did not significantly impact the RNA secondary structure.

-Initiation at the uORF is required in Vif-mediated A3G translation inhibition
+3.4.
+Initiation at the uORF Is Required in Vif-Mediated A3G Translation Inhibition

 To further characterize the molecular mechanism of Vif-mediated A3G translation inhibition, we sought to determine if the uORF plays a role in this translational repression.
-We therefore transfected various A3G mRNA mutants in HEK 293T cells in presence or absence of Vif and with or without the proteasome inhibitor ALLN in order to discriminate translational inhibition from proteasomal degradation (42).
-First, when we co-transfected wt A3G construct with Vif, we observed, as expected, a strong decrease in A3G expression due to a cumulative effect of proteasomal degradation and translation inhibition by Vif (Figure 4, red bar, see also Figure S1 for western blots), whereas in presence of ALLN, we observed a typical 30-40% reduction in A3G synthesis due to A3G translational repression by Vif (Figure 4, blue bar), as previously observed (42).
+We therefore transfected various A3G mRNA mutants in HEK 293T cells in the presence or absence of Vif and with or without the proteasome inhibitor ALLN in order to discriminate translational inhibition from proteasomal degradation [42].
+First, when we co-transfected wt A3G construct with Vif, we observed, as expected, a strong decrease in A3G expression due to a cumulative effect of proteasomal degradation and translation inhibition by Vif (Figure 4, red bar, see also Figure S1 for western blots), whereas in the presence of ALLN, we observed a typical 30-40% reduction in A3G synthesis due to A3G translational repression by Vif (Figure 4, blue bar), as previously observed [42].
 In a second step, we similarly analyzed the effect of Vif (+/- ALLN) on different A3G mRNA constructs.
-The results showed that A3G $\Delta$ uORF mutant presents a strong inhibition of A3G protein expression in presence of Vif (between 60-70%) (Figure 4, mutant $\Delta$ uORF), but less pronounced than with the wt A3G construct.
+The results showed that A3G ΔuORF mutant presents a strong inhibition of A3G protein expression in the presence of Vif (between 60-70%) (Figure 4, mutant Δ uORF), but less pronounced than with the wt A3G construct.
 Furthermore, in presence of ALLN, we did not observe any significant decrease in A3G expression when Vif was present (Figure 4, blue bars), indicating that the uORF is required for the Vif-mediated translational inhibition.
 To validate this finding, we transfected the A3G suAUG construct containing a single substitution at the upstream initiation codon.
 As expected, translational inhibition was not observed with this mutant (Figure 4, blue bar), and inhibition in the absence of ALLN was also reduced compared to the wt construct (Figure 4, red bar).